-NetScaler SD-WAN overlay network protects data traversing the SD-WAN overlay network.
+Citrix SD-WAN overlay network protects data traversing the SD-WAN overlay network.

 For secure web management access, replace default system certificates by uploading and installing certificates from a reputable Certificate Authority.
 Go to, Configuration> Appliance Settings> Administrator Interface in the SD-WAN appliance GUI.

-Configuration Editor > Advanced > Global > Virtual WAN Network Settings
+Configuration Editor > Global > Network Settings

 - Global Policy Template